PJM Glossary

 PJM Interchange Net Interchange (Spot Market Energy Settlements)

-Net Interchange (Spot Market Energy Settlements) - Net Interchange for use in PJM Spot Market settlements is the difference between a participant's total energy resources (including both generation and purchased energy) and its total energy demand (including both load and energy sale obligations).
-Net interchange for this purpose is calculated separately for the day-ahead energy market and the real-time energy market.
+The difference between a participant's total energy resources (including both generation and purchased energy) and its total energy demand (including both load and energy sale obligations).
+Net interchange for this purpose is calculated separately for the Day-ahead Energy Market and the Real-Time Energy Market.

 PJM Manuals